cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 This is effectively a measure of the correlation between the NP and the POI, and is useful for determining which NPs have the largest effect on the POI uncertainty.

 It is possible to use the `FitDiagnostics` method of combine with the option `--algo impact -P parameter` to calculate the impact of a particular nuisance parameter on the parameter(s) of interest.
-We will use the `combineTool.py` script to automate the fits (see the [`combineTool`](/part1/README.md#combine-tool) section to check out the tool.
+We will use the `combineTool.py` script to automate the fits (see the [`combineTool`](/part1/README#combine-tool) section to check out the tool.

-We will use an example workspace from the [$$H\rightarrow\tau\tau$$ datacard](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/81x-root606/data/tutorials/htt/125/htt_tt.txt),
+We will use an example workspace from the [$H\rightarrow\tau\tau$ datacard](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/81x-root606/data/tutorials/htt/125/htt_tt.txt),

 ```
 $ cp HiggsAnalysis/CombinedLimit/data/tutorials/htt/125/htt_tt.txt .